skvadrik/re2c/src/manual/syntax/syntax.rst

 Rules
 -----

-Rules consist of a `regular expressions`_ along with a block of C/C++ code that is to be executed when the associated regular expression is matched.
+Each rule consist of a `regular expression`_ accompanied with a block of C/C++ code which is to be executed when the associated regular expression is matched.
 You can either start the code with an opening curly brace or the sequence ``:=``.
-When the code with a curly brace then ``re2c`` counts the brace depth and stops looking for code automatically.
-Otherwise curly braces are not allowed and ``re2c`` stops looking for code at the first line that does not begin with whitespace.
+If you use an opening curly brace, ``re2c`` will count brace depth and stop looking for code automatically.
+Otherwise, curly braces are not allowed and ``re2c`` stops looking for code at the first line that does not begin with whitespace.
 If two or more rules overlap, the first rule is preferred.